Jenkins's trans-Allegheny raid: Background

 The Commonwealth of Virginia ratified an Ordinance of Secession that declared secession from the United States on May 23, 1861, and later joined other southern states in the Confederate States of America.
 Many people in the western portion of Virginia preferred to remain loyal to the United States, and they declared their own statehood on October 24, 1861—but the region did not officially become the state of West Virginia until June 20, 1863.
+In the southern half of western Virginia, many of the people from the mountains were pro-Union, while the majority in the large valleys were pro-Confederate.
+Bushwhackers and Partisan rangers utilized guerrilla warfare for both sides to help gain control of the region.
+The Kanawha Valley was important to the Confederacy because of its salt deposits and its potential for new army recruits.

-During 1861, Union forces commanded by Major General Jacob Dolson Cox gained control of a large portion of southwestern Virginia along the Kanawha River Valley.
+During 1861, Union forces commanded by Brigadier General Jacob Dolson Cox gained control of a large portion of southwestern Virginia along the Kanawha River Valley.
 The western portion of Virginia had few good roads and few settlements.
 Using small steamboats from the Ohio River, the Kanawha River could be navigated for about 70 mi to a point about 10 mi upstream from Charleston, which meant the river could be used to transport troops and supplies.
 Further upstream (with non-navigable portions), the Kanawha River is formed by the meeting of the New River and the Gauley River at the community of Gauley Bridge.
-That community was important not only for its river connections, but also because the James River and Kanawha Turnpike ran through it and was intersected by another road that ran northeast to Summersville and beyond.
+This community was important not only for its river connections, but also because the James River and Kanawha Turnpike ran through it and was intersected by another road that ran northeast to Summersville and beyond.

-On August 14, 1862, Cox began moving most of his division to Washington to reinforce another Union army.
+On August 14, 1862, Cox began moving most of his division to Washington to reinforce another Union Army.
 A small quantity of troops remained near the Kanawha Valley, and were put under the command of Colonel Joseph Andrew Jackson Lightburn.
-Soon after Cox left the Kanawha Valley, some Union army records were captured, and Confederate leaders learned that Cox had left only 5,000 men in the Kanawha Valley at posts around Gauley Bridge.
-Major General William W. Loring was ordered to clear the Kanawha Valley of Union soldiers, and then move northeast to form a junction with more Confederate soldiers in the Shenandoah Valley.
-Part of Loring's plan to eliminate the Union army included having a cavalry force move 500 mi through Union–controlled territory to a point on the Kanawha River between Gauley Bridge and the Ohio River—which would block the best route for a Union retreat.
+Soon after Cox left the Kanawha Valley, some Union Army records were captured, and Confederate leaders learned Cox had left only 5,000 men in the Kanawha Valley at posts around Gauley Bridge.
+Major General William W. Loring was ordered to clear the Kanawha Valley of Union soldiers, and then move northeast to join more Confederate soldiers in the Shenandoah Valley.
+Part of Loring's plan to eliminate the Union Army included having a cavalry force move 500 mi through Union–controlled territory to a point on the Kanawha River between Gauley Bridge and the Ohio River—which would block the best route for a Union retreat.